dagfinnr/vimbrain/README.md

 Vimbrain is a brain transplant for the Vim editor.
 A Ruby library and object model for Vim.

 I've had this lying around for a long time.
-Finally got around to putting it out.
-But I've only just started.
-There's more coming soon.
+Finally got around to making it available to the world.
+I'm adding more gradually, and I'm hoping to eventually push a working Vim plugin that does something useful.

 The tests and how to run them
 -----------------------------